maxdesalle/website/content/_index.md

 What do you do for the world?
 Win and help win.

-Currently learning C and C++ at [19](https://twitter.com/19network42) and helping [Hifi Finance](https://hifi.finance) on the marketing front.
+Currently learning C and C++ at [19](https://twitter.com/19network42), helping [Hifi Finance](https://hifi.finance) on the marketing front and investing at [Astrascalla](https://astrascalla.com).
 I value erudition, independent thinking, radical honesty and above all [freedom](https://maxdesalle.com/freedom).

 ### Top posts